industrial-edge/pingpong-nodejs/README.md

 ## Usage

-Once the application is successfully deployed to the IED, it can be tested using the IE Flow Creator.
+Once the application is successfully deployed to the IED, it can be tested using the Flow Creator.

 On the IED restart the PingPong application, to ensure the right configuration is used.
-Then open the app IE Flow Creator and set it up as following:
+Then open the app Flow Creator and set it up as following:

 - Connect an "inject" node with a "mqtt out" node
 - Connect a "mqtt in" node with a "debug" node